 When managing finances, one question often arises: “Do unused checks expire?”
 The answer isn’t as straightforward as hoped, mainly due to the varying contexts and regulations surrounding different checks.
 In this article, we will explore the lifecycle of unused checks, discuss the factors that might render them invalid, and offer advice on managing your checkbook to avoid potential issues.

 To address the question directly, in theory, unused checks – those that have been ordered from your bank but haven’t been written yet – do not come with an explicit expiration date.
-However, they can become “stale” over time due to various factors, which we’ll delve into further.
+However, they can become “stale” over time due to various factors, which we’ll explore further.

 Do Unused Checks Expire?